hyharry/hyharry.github.io/source/Research/phd.md

 <!-- Fig: one row of DD vs atom -->

-Have a look at this paper, if you want more details.
 <h4> <a href="https://iopscience.iop.org/article/10.1088/1361-651X/ab5489/meta?casa_token=XsmQ0VqqNgIAAAAA:Kq32XHO-8xelDhuju42r03dV9cZkL3EKhHdHHPcE_AB6veUKZ7VzAw5oHqNYeCwGMe32RU1OWjQ">Y. Hu et al. 2020 MSMSE</a></h4>

 ### mesoscale study